 The score is one of the most important elements in film making, for without a suitable melody to accompany the moving picture, an entire dimension is lost.
 When done correctly the soundtrack should perfectly underline all the necessary and iconic moments.

-Consider, for a moment, the shivers that you experienced when you first heard the iconic croak in the grudge accompanied by the haunting quartet; without the instrumentation it would simply be a scene with no identity.
-Below are our choices for the top ten movie soundtracks of all time, some for their sentimental value and others for the sheer compositional craft.
+Consider, for a moment, the shivers that you experienced when you first heard the iconic croak in the grudge accompanied by the haunting string quartet; without the instrumentation it would simply be a scene with no identity.
+Below are our choices for the top ten movie soundtracks of all time, some for their sentimental value and others for their sheer compositional craft.

 O Brother, Where Art Thou?

 Conceived as a major component of the film, the soundtrack recording for O Brother, Where Art Thou? actually started before anything else, giving producer T Bone Burnett time to meticulously pick the score that would bring the motion pictures to life, rather than resigning it background music.
 Through his catalogue of Appalachian bluegrass, rustic American folk and more contemporary country inspired tracks, the story of three runaway fugitives caught in the madness of America’s Deep South is one beautifully captured with satire, irony and despair.
 The opening shot features our 3 protagonists, desperately attempting to escape their work camp as they fumble and collide together; chained together at the ankles and wrists.
 As the camera slowly follows behind, the tune of Harry Mclintock’s big rock candy mountain plays in the background’, a whimsically ironic tale in which an old man expresses his quest to find his salvation, which highlights the on scene synergy that the Cohen brothers and Burnett where able to achieve.